-On all of the various floor plans of the Allegro Bus, a built-in dinette computer work station (Figure 6-3) is standard.
+On all of the various floor plans of the Allegro Bus, a built-in dinette computer work station (Figure 7-5) is standard.

-The living room contains a sofa (Figure 6-4) which converts into a bed.
-It may be one of two styles-either a standard jack knife bed or an optional air coil hide-a-bed sofa sleeper.
+The living room contains a sofa (Figure 7-6) which converts into a bed.
+It may be one of two styles-either a standard jack knife bed or an optional air coil hide-a-bed sofa Figure 6-3: Computer work station sleeper.
 The optional air coil hide-a-bed sofa sleeper includes an air pump.
-It operates by depressing the black latch and unfolding the bed.
-The sofa is custom coordinated with the décor of the motorhome.
-To convert the sofa into a bed, follow these directions:

-Figure 6-3: Computer work station
+Figure 7-5: Computer work station